 How to Use Blue as a Marketing Tool

 As a marketing tool, blue follows a pattern designed to attract customers.
 This pattern can be traced in three steps:

 A blue website wants its viewers to feel welcome.
-They are stepping into a friendly environment that is not intimidating nor boring.
+They are stepping into a friendly environment that is not intimidating or boring.

 Now that the color has done what it was designed to do, it can now take a few steps back to allow the reader to become completely enveloped in the information they are receiving.

-Blue For Your Website
+How to Use Blue For Your Website

-Any color will work for a website when used in an efficient way, but if you are looking to portray the specifics of communication, then blue is the way to go.
+Any color will work for a website when used in an efficient way, but if you are looking to portray the specifics of communication, then blue is the way to go!

 Baylor is an inbound specialist for Bluleadz.
 As a native Floridian, she enjoys soaking up the Florida sun, buying clothes she can’t afford, and dreaming about one day owning a dachshund.